heincrous/EEG2Video_my_version/README.md

 - Dec.
 13, 2024.
 EEG2Video code release.
 - Nov.
 25, 2024.
 EEG-VP code release.
 - Sep.
 26, 2024.
 Accepted by NeurIPS 2024.
+- April.
+5, 2025.
+We notice all issues in Github, we will update the code base in two months.

 ## Installation